MaxGrtz/warehouse_planner/README.md

     - problem.txt file that contains an inventory and a list of PSUs, each associated with a list of items they store
     - order.txt file that contains items of that order
     - buttons provide a means of choosing the desired algorithm for solving the given problem
+    - text box to enter the number of start states for random restart hill climbing and local beam search

 ## 3. Output:
     - local search result state